The behavior of sequences of solutions to the Hitchin-Simpson equations

-\textbf{Conventions.} In all estimates below, $C, C'$, are all constants which arise and depend only on $X$, $E$ and the background Hermitian metric $H$ over $E$, but whose values change from one line to the next.
-We always specify when a constant depends on further data.
-In this paper, we always denote $X$ be a closed K\"ahler manifold with $\Vol(X)=1$ and $\dim_{\mathbb{R}}(X)=2n$.
-We usually write $R_0$ as the injective radius of $X$.
+\textbf{Conventions.} In all estimates below, $C$, $C'$, etc., are constants that depend only on $X$, $E$, and the background Hermitian metric $H$ on $E$, as well as the Sobolev constants.
+However, their values may change from one line to the next.
+The notation $L^p_k$ refers to $L^p$ functions with weak derivatives up to order $k$ have a finite $L^p$ norm.
+Whenever a constant depends on additional data, we will specify this explicitly.
+Throughout this paper, $X$ always denotes a closed K\"ahler manifold with $\Vol(X) = 1$ and $\dim_{\mathbb{R}}(X) = 2n$.
+We typically denote $R_0$ as the injectivity radius of $X$.

-\textbf{Acknowledgements.} The author wishes to thank Mark Cataldo, Tsao-Hsien Chen, Xuemiao Chen, Alexander Doan, Simon Donaldson, Andriy Haydys, Rafe Mazzeo, Clifford Taubes, Song Sun for numerous helpful discussions.
-Part of this work was done when the author was visiting Stanford University and the author is grateful to the Stanford math department for their hospitality. \end{section}
+\textbf{Acknowledgements.} The author wishes to thank Mark Cataldo, Tsao-Hsien Chen, Xuemiao Chen, Alexander Doan, Simon Donaldson, Andriy Haydys, Rafe Mazzeo, Takuro Mochizuki, Nathaniel Sagman, Clifford Taubes, Richard, Wentworth, Song Sun and Boyu Zhang for numerous helpful discussions.
+Part of this work was completed while the author was visiting Stanford University and IGP, and the author is grateful to the Stanford math department and IGP for their hospitality.
+S.H. is partially supported by NSFC grant No. 12288201 and No. 2023YFA1010500.